shrikantbhute/metagenomicsonhoffman/README.md

 # Metagenomics on Hoffman
-Jacobs Lab: Run Humann and Metaphlann on the UCLA supercomputer
+Jacobs Lab: Run Metaphlann4 and Humann on the UCLA Supercomputer Hoffman2.

+This is applicable to anyone trying to scale metagenomic data preprocessing for many samples on a supercomputer.
+At UCLA, our HPC job scheduling system is the Univa Grid Engine, derived from Sun Grid Engine.
+Therefore, these commands carry over to other UGE job scheduling systems.

+---
+## Basic supercomputer instructions for novices
+This section is merely a quickstart guide and is not intended to be comprehensive.

 Connect to Hoffman Cluster
 ```bash
 ssh julianne@hoffman2.idre.ucla.edu
 ```
 You are now connected to the login node.
-Now, you can open an interactive session via qrsh.
-Freeloaders (campus users) are limited to jobs or interactive jobs that run for maximum of 24 hours.
+Now, you can open an interactive session via qrsh. *You must always run commands from a `qrsh` session to avoid consuming resources at the login node or you can be banned.* Freeloaders (campus users) are limited to jobs or interactive jobs that run for maximum of 24 hours.
 However, we can expand computational resources via appending the parameters to qrsh (interactive) or qsh (batch job) and also run command by command rather than large workflows.

 ```bash
 qrsh -l h rt=2:00:00, h_data=20G